mlpcon/notes/OP.md

-Some decisions have been made and we're getting closer to choosing our dates!
-Let's get going!
-See below for the results from last survey, and fill out the survey to pick a month: https://forms.gle/D1q6P7mV39Bc6foR6
+Welcome to the first planning thread for /mlp/ con 2025!

 >What is /mlp/ con?
-Together we're going to organize an online convention by and for /mlp/ It will focus on: 1) the show, 2) /mlp/, and 3) the fandom Check out some of our events from 2023 that are linked from this site: https://mlpcon.online/schedule.html
+Together we're going to organize an online convention by and for /mlp/ It will focus on: 1) the show, 2) /mlp/, and 3) the fandom Check out some of our events from 2024 that are linked from this site: https://mlpcon.online/schedule.html

 >When is it?
-/mlp/ con 2024 will be held June 28-30
+These planning threads will help figure this out!
+Fill out the survey at https://forms.gle/T5B6Lxj8xviSQLaT6 to help decide

 >How will the con be held?
 Special events in this thread or others